Trinity House is a Royal Charter private corporation that performs three functions.

-With the increased popularity of the automobile and the aeroplane, the company chose to shift the focus to these new innovations.
+With the increased popularity of the automobile and the aeroplane, Castrol decided to shift its focus to these innovations.

 The founders of Castrol had special requirements when it came to engine lubricants: the oil had to be runny enough when cold and thick enough to keep working when hot.

-Castrol’s industrial grease has even made it to the Red Planet as the main lubricant product for NASA’s Curiosity rover on Mars.
+Castrol’s industrial grease has even made it to the Red Planet as the primary lubricant product for NASA’s Curiosity rover on Mars.

 Commenting on a recent repositioning and redesign of their companies branding, Typhoo Marketing Manager Paulina Gorska, said:

-In 2005, Typhoo got acquired by Apeejay Surrendra Group, an Indian Company, for £80 million pounds.
+In 2005, Typhoo got acquired by Apeejay Surrendra Group in India for £80 million.

 Rolls Royce was founded in 1904 when Henry Royce, an aero-engine designer, teamed up with Charles Rolls, a maker and seller of high-quality cars in London.

 Rolls-Royce played an instrumental role in helping defend Britain from Nazi invasion during WWII.